-My research interests include narrative theory, poetics, stylistics, aesthetics, and temporality, as well as 20C philosophy and phenomenology, especially as they pertain to the experience of reading.
-As a synthesis of those fields, I have been thinking a lot about rhythm.
-More generally, I like to think at the intersection of phenomenology, aesthetics, rhetoric, reading, and literary form, but I'm also very interested in composition and manuscript genetics.
-I've written mostly about Wallace's work, but I've also worked on projects involving Philip K. Dick, Lyn Hejinian, Walter Benjamin, and Paul Ricoeur.
-Besides my reading and writing, I'm also currently the Administrative Assistant to the International James Joyce Foundation and affiliated with Project Narrative.
+I'm a PhD candidate at The Ohio State University with training in post-war American fiction and theory of all kinds (e.g. narrative, poetic, critical).
+My dissertation, The Voices of David Foster Wallace: Comic, Encyclopedic, and Sincere, tracks the variation in narrative voice through three periods of Wallace's career, revising theoretical models of narrative voice while identifying Wallace's changing rhetorical purposes and influences.
+My research interests include narrative theory, poetics, stylistics, and temporality, as well as 20C philosophy and phenomenology, especially as they pertain to the experience of reading.
+As a synthesis of those fields, I am working on theorizing rhythm.
+More generally, I like to think at the intersection of phenomenology, systems, rhetoric, reading, and literary form, but I'm also very interested in composition and manuscript genetics.
+I've written mostly about Wallace's work, but I've also worked on projects involving Philip K. Dick, Lyn Hejinian, Walter Benjamin, James Joyce, and John Updike.
+I'm currently beginning a second project on encyclopedic novels that merges systems theory and rhetorical narratology to examine closure dynamics.
+Besides my reading, writing, and teaching, I have worked as the Administrative Assistant to the International James Joyce Foundation and am affiliated with Project Narrative.